Keeping Your Child Safe

 Each member of the Senior Leadership Team and all teaching staff have received CEOP (National Crime Agency’s Child Exploitation Online Protection Command) training, delivered by a CEOP Online Safety and Computing Consultant.
 As a result each staff member works in conjunction with the latest advice and guidance on the online safeguarding of children.
 We work in collaboration with parents to address any online issues that concern particular children.

-Further information on how to help support e-safety at home is available for parents and carers on the left hand menu of this page.
+Further information on how to help support e-safety at home is available for parents and carers on this page.